Ways to go abroad

 Many opportunities are available for students who wish to spend time abroad – find out more here!

-As an enrolled student you can participate in a study stay or a traineeship abroad at a partner university through Erasmus+, the EU Programme for education, training, youth and sport, or through the PROMOS scholarship programme.
+As an enrolled student, you can study at a partner university or do a traineeship abroad either through Erasmus+, the EU Programme for education, training, youth and sport, or through the PROMOS scholarship programme.
 On this page, the International Office also provides information about planning a self-organised stay abroad.

 Erasmus+

-As a student at Alanus University, you can study abroad or participate in a traineeship through the Erasmus+ scholarship programme.
+As a student at Alanus University, you can study abroad or do a traineeship through the Erasmus+ scholarship programme.

 PROMOS

-The PROMOS scholarship programme also opens possibilities for a stay abroad in the scope of your studies.
+The PROMOS scholarship programme also opens up possibilities for a stay abroad during your studies.

 Self-Organised Stay Abroad

-• You are responsible for the entire preparation and organisation of your stay (contacting the host university, enrolment, travel planning, international health insurance, accommodation).
+• You have to prepare and organise your stay all by yourself (contacting the host university, enrolment, travel planning, international health insurance, accommodation).

-• You must bear all costs associated with your stay abroad, such as tuition fees, travel expenses, visa, vaccinations, insurance and accommodation.
+• You have to bear all costs associated with your stay abroad, such as tuition fees, travel expenses, visa, vaccinations, insurance and accommodation.

-It is possible that achievements and credits earned at the host university will not be recognised at Alanus University.
-Please contact your department in advance.
+It is possible that achievements and credits earned at the host university will not be recognised by Alanus University.
+Please contact your department in advance for clarification.

-Please follow the steps below when applying for a degree course or a traineeship abroad:
+Please follow the steps below to apply for a degree course or a traineeship abroad:

 Required documents for students and traineeship applicants:

-• Letter of Motivation in which the project and goal of the stay abroad are clearly outlined (max.
-1 page)
+• Letter of Motivation that clearly outlines the project and goal of the stay abroad (1 page max.)

-• Europass CV (other formats max.
-2 pages)
+• Europass CV (other formats: 2 pages max.)

-• Language certificate or comparable proof of skills of the host country’s language or of the language of instruction, minimum level B1 (Abitur certificate is accepted)
+• Language certificate or comparable proof of proficiency of the host country’s language or the language of instruction, minimum required level B1 (Abitur certificate is accepted)

 • Summary of academic achievements from FlexNow (Master’s degree applicants must also submit a copy of their Bachelor's degree)

-• For traineeships: confirmation of traineeship position by the host institution
+• For traineeships: confirmation of traineeship by host institution

 Step 2